The Real Cost of Owning a Cat: A Full Annual Breakdown

 Annual Medical Costs (Predictable)

-Based on a healthy adult cat, these are recurring medical costs that occur annually or on a regular schedule.
+Based on a healthy adult cat, these are the medical costs that come up every year or on a regular schedule.

 | Item | Frequency | Approx. Cost |